pabloazurduy/notes/machine_learning/ml_oreilly.md

 $$
 \text{Lasso Regression} = MSE(\theta)+\alpha\sum_{i}|{\theta_i}|
 $$

+An important characteristic of lasso regression is that it tends to eliminate the weights of the least important features (i.e., set them to zero).

 There is a third way that is called **Elastic Net** that is basically a convex combination of the L1 and L2 Norms, using a mix ratio called $r \in [0,1]$